yohasebe/whisper-stream/README.md

-# Whisper Stream Voice-to-Text Transcriber
+# Whisper Stream Speech-to-Text Transcriber

 ![whisper-stream](https://github.com/yohasebe/whisper-stream/assets/18207/7b419ba0-a621-40ac-82c6-9c498e038e0d)

 This is a **bash script** that utilizes the [OpenAI Whisper API](https://platform.openai.com/docs/guides/speech-to-text) to **transcribe continuous voice input into text**.
 It uses SoX for audio recording and includes a built-in feature that detects silence between speech segments.

 The script is designed to convert voice audio into text each time the system identifies a **specified duration of silence**.
-This enables the Whisper API to function as if it were capable of real-time voice-to-text conversion.
+This enables the Whisper API to function as if it were capable of real-time speech-to-text conversion.
 It is also possible to specify the audio file to be converted by Whisper.

 After transcription, the text is automatically copied to your system's **clipboard** for immediate use.
 It can also be saved in a specified directory as a **text file**.